1985 Review- Black Angel/The

 New Orleans is my city so you know where to find me

-Keep these bitches in check these rappers pose me no thereat
+Keep these bitches in check these rappers pose me

 Murder who pussy, boy stop